 - Responding to criticism in the press.

 Following GMC guidance does not absolve clinicians from using their own clinical judgement in individual circumstances.
 When in doubt, one's medical defence organisation can be most helpful.

-Other examples of circumstances in which the safety of a third party may override patient confidentiality are in the arenas of child protection and drug dependence.
+Other examples of circumstances in which the safety of a third party may override patient confidentiality are in the arenas of:

 When talking with relatives, the default position is to obtain the patient's express consent.
 This may be verbal but, even so, such consent should be recorded in the patient's notes.
 If relatives wish to raise concerns with clinicians, the GMC advises that no guarantee should be given that such a discussion will not be reported to the patient.